yashamon/web2/index.md

 [On the Hofer geometry injectivity radius conjecture][16] (2015, arxiv)

-Topological applications of K-theory quantization, (with Egor Shelukhin), in preparation
+Twisted and untwisted K-theory quantization and symplectic topology, (with Egor Shelukhin), in preparation
+> > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (\mathbb {CP} ^r )$.
 *Missing a few finishing touches, but the second one will soon be updated:*